 What is your instinctive response when you want to find a product or professional service?
 You Google it, either to research your options, get contact information, or to look for reviews.
 In fact, according to a 2016 BrightLocal survey, 84 percent of people trust online reviews as much as a personal recommendation.
 So how can lawyers actively manage and influence their online reputations?

-First, when a potential client searches for your law firm, what do they find?
-I tried “William Peacock attorney,” “William Peacock lawyer,” and “Law Office of William C. Peacock.”
-I found my website, Avvo, Yelp, LinkedIn, Twitter, and a few other pages you would expect.
-Each query returned different results, which is why it is important to try a few variants on you and your firm’s name.
+The first step in managing your online reputation is to simply put yourself in the client’s shoes and start Googling: search for your law firm type, your city or area, your law firm name, the names of your attorneys, and any close variants you can think of.
+For example, if I try “William Peacock attorney,” “William Peacock lawyer,” and “Law Office of William C. Peacock.”
+I find my website, Avvo, Yelp, LinkedIn, Twitter, and a few other local listings, like Yahoo and Mapquest.
+Fortunately, there are no red flags, like bad reviews.
+Each of my sample queries returned different results, which is why it is important to try a few variants on you and your firm’s name.

 You might find that your online reputation includes unfavorable results, including negative reviews.
-But you can turn any unfavorable results on their head by being proactive (by setting up your own sites, controlling your directory listings, and asking for reviews), being positive (in responding to criticism), and being prolific (in producing positive speech about your firm).
+But you can turn any unfavorable results on their head by being proactive (by setting up your own sites, controlling your directory listings, and asking for reviews), being positive (in responding to criticism or negative reviews), and being prolific (in producing positive speech about your firm).

 Be Proactive: Boost Your Online Reputation By Asking for Reviews

 Happy customers are actually more likely to leave feedback that dissatisfied ones, especially when the services are high-cost or high-stress like legal services.
 The only caveat is that most states have rules against offering anything of value in exchange for a good review.
+Other states, like Missouri, require disclaimers when testimonials are paid for.
 Be sure to read up on your state’s advertising rules to make sure your request is compliant.

-Reach out to your most satisfied clients after their matter has concluded with a “Thank You, oh and by the way, here is my Yelp page” note—it’s shameless, but it works.
-While it may feel strange to ask, it’s worth making it part of your file closing procedure to actively ask for feedback.
-There are plenty of tools to make it easy to do so.
+So, how do you get more reviews?
+Reach out to your most satisfied clients after their matter has concluded with a request for feedback—it’s shameless, but it works.
+If it makes you feel more comfortable, you can delegate the task to a paralegal or assistant, or automate it with an email—just make sure it gets done.
+It should be part of your file closing procedure to actively ask for feedback—before the final bill, if possible.
+There are plenty of tools to make it easy to do so, but the simplest is an email:

 Be Positive: Handling Negative Reviews and Third-Party Sites